Identifying weak values with intrinsic dynamical properties in Modal theories: Conclusions:

-Importantly, and contrarily to weak or indirectly measured quantum dynamics, we have shown that the AAV's weak values are free from quantum backaction and thus intrinsic properties allow us to explore the intrinsic dynamics of general quantum systems.
-Intrinsic properties, or what is the same the AAV's weak values, are, to a good approximation, accessible experimentally.
-This is a relevant statement, as we are persistently looking for dynamical properties of quantum systems whose expectation value is free from quantum backaction, i.e., free from the contamination of the measuring apparatus~\cite{tun_review,baumer2018}.
-In particular, we have shown that Bohmian trajectories, evaluated through AAV's weak values, allow to universally (i.e., uncontextually) define and measure dwell times, quantum work statistics, or the power spectral density of current-current correlation functions.
-In our practical examples we have focused on the physical relevance of the real part of the intrinsic dynamic properties and AAV weak values.
-Future work will focus on providing, if possible, analogous interpretations for the imaginary parts.
+Intrinsic properties, or equivalently weak values, are, to a good approximation, accessible experimentally.
+This is a relevant statement, as we are persistently looking for dynamical properties of quantum systems whose expectation value is free from quantum backaction~\cite{tun_review,baumer2018}.
+In particular, we have focused on local-in-position weak values or, equivalently, intrinsic Bohmian properties.
+We have shown that Bohmian trajectories, evaluated through weak values, allow to define and measure dwell times, quantum work statistics, or the power spectral density of current-current correlation functions.
+All these physical properties are associated to non-commuting operators.